pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-The Dubai Coffee Museum is situated within a stunningly renovated villa in the Al Fahidi Historical Neighbourhood.
-This museum is located in Villa 44, Al Hisn St., Al Fahidi - Bastakiya, Dubai, UAE.
+The Dubai Coffee Museum is situated within a stunningly renovated villa in the Al Fahidi Historical Neighbourhood (Bastakiya).
+This museum is located in Villa 44, Al Hisn Street, Al Fahidi Historical Neighbourhood (Bastakiya), Bur Dubai, Dubai, UAE.
 The museum presents the story of the little bean from ancient to modern-day cafés, thus providing visitors with a unique cultural experience in the middle of a heritage site.
 You will witness the collection of antique coffee-grinding machines, traditional Arabic dallahs (coffee pots), vintage brewing apparatus, manuscripts, and a special “majlis” area that shows Emirati coffee traditions.

 Seasonal Tip: The museum, being indoors and air-conditioned, remains comfortable all year; for a more extensive outing, come in the late afternoon and stay in the Al Fahidi lanes when the lighting is atmospheric.

-• Discover ancient coffee artefacts: grinders, roasting pans, kettles and more.
+• Discover ancient coffee artifacts: grinders, roasting pans, kettles, and more.

 • Experience the traditional Arabic coffee ritual in a restored majlis setting.